 – Tomas Remiarz

-- Forest garden student, Mary Mc Hugh, featured in the Observer.
+- Forest garden student, Mary Mc Hugh, is featured in the Observer describing her experience at Edible Landscapes

-- Neil Baird: ‘Footprints’ – portrait project looking at people’s carbon footprints around the UK including Jo Homan, also on Plaid Zebra and Feature Shoot.
+- Neil Baird: ‘Footprints’ – portrait project looking at the carbon footprints of subjects involved in practical forms of climate change activism, including forest gardening (Jo Homan).
+Also on Plaid Zebra and Feature Shoot.

 - Pond launch write up from Tottenham and Wood Green Independent

-- Jo Homan interviewed by Stefan Geyer from Shoreditch Radio (21st Century Permaculture) on ‘Involving Community’
+- Jo interview by Stefan Geyer from Shoreditch Radio (21st Century Permaculture) on ‘Involving Community‘

 On Google Maps, you can use the postcode N4 2NQ to locate us